 Interview with Matthew Woodward from matthewwoodward.co.uk

 So far, we have interviewed many bloggers like Zac Johnson, Suresh Babu, Lorraine Reguly and more.
 This interview would be joining adding more values to the blog readers.
-Matthew is a well-popular blogger for his SEO pieces of advice, comprehensive content that audience find solutions for their exertions.
+Matthew is a well-popular blogger for his SEO pieces of advice, comprehensive content that the audience finds solutions for their exertions.

-Don’t you want to know the secrets how he is making out?
+Don’t you want to know the secrets of how he is making out?
 Let’s get started.

 My name is Matthew Woodward.
-I’m a multiple awards winning business & internet marketing blogger.
+I’m multiple awards winning business & internet marketing blogger.

 The internet has always been my true passion since a very young age.
 I started my career online when I was just 13 years old writing games reviews.
 I developed an interest in competitive gaming and created my first community-based website.